Mutational meltdown: Effects compared on asexual and sexual populations

 In asexual species, the effects of mutation accumulation are more significant compared to sexual species.
 In an asexual population, all the individual species are equally affected by the selective pressures from the environment, which includes deleterious and beneficial mutations.
 This is due to the lack of recombination of alleles and diversity in the genome that allows the accumulation of mutations to effectively take over the asexual population.
 The accumulation of mutation can occur during a short period of time, and this is because the offspring of the species that were introduced to the deleterious mutation does not have a recombination of alleles passed on by the parents.
 Instead, the exact copy and number of genes that were originally in the parent species is passed on to the offspring with no genetic changes.
 This puts asexual reproductive species under the high selective pressure of mutational meltdown.

-In sexual reproducing species, the time it takes for the mutational meltdown to occur takes longer, if at all.
+In sexually reproducing species, the time it takes for the mutational meltdown to occur takes longer, if it occurs at all.
 In sexually reproducing populations, the segregation and recombination of alleles allow genetic diversity to flourish within the population.
 Genetic diversity increases exponentially as the population gets larger over time.
 This, however, does not eliminate the chance of deleterious mutations occurring.
-An accumulation of deleterious alleles can do irreversible damage to the population before the species has time to reproduce.
+An accumulation of deleterious alleles can do irreversible damage to the population before the species has time to proliferate.
 In simulated models of sexually reproductive species being introduced to an accumulation of deleterious alleles, it was shown that the population will not go extinct, or it takes an exponential amount of time to do so.
 This is due to the sexually reproducing population being put under a strong selection for deleterious mutation, which causes most of the population to be eliminated.
-The individuals in the population that do survive will have a lower fitness level, as well as overcome the accumulation of different deleterious mutations, even though their genome might have resistance to the previous deleterious mutations.
+The individuals in the population that do survive will have a lower fitness level, and may be more vulnerable to further mutations, even though their genome might have resistance to the previous mutations.